refinedev/refine/documentation/docs/getting-started/overview.md

 ## Use cases

-/// Need to be updated

-- More images-screenshots?
-- redesiging the diagram?
-- Highlight the types of apps that can be build(internal tools etc.)

 **Refine** shines when it comes to _data-intensive_ applications like _admin panels_, _dashboards_ and _internal tools_.

 <img src="https://refine.ams3.cdn.digitaloceanspaces.com/website/static/img/diagram.png" alt="Refine diagram" />